 Qualifying students who wish to propose a Self-Designed Major should do so using the forms available from the Registrar’s Office.
 To submit a proposal, students must have a 3.0 semester GPA for the two semesters prior to the proposal submission, and must submit their proposal by the end of the 7th week of their 5th semester at Allegheny College.

-The student’s proposal should clearly articulate the intellectual goals for the plan of study and should provide a compelling case for how the proposed major fulfills those goals in ways not otherwise available through either double majors or other major/minor combinations.
+The student’s proposal must clearly articulate the intellectual goals for the plan of study and must provide a compelling case for how the proposed major fulfills those goals in ways not otherwise available through either double majors or other major/minor combinations.
 The major must include a minimum of 50 semester credit hours.
-The proposal should address how each course (including the Junior Seminar, the Senior Project, and potential study abroad, internship, or independent study opportunities) fits together to create a coherent and viable program of study.
+The proposal must address how each course (including the Junior Seminar, the Senior Project, and potential study abroad, internship, or independent study opportunities) is integrated to create a coherent and viable program of study.
+The proposal must specifically address a prospective Senior Project in sufficient detail to demonstrate its viability as a capstone project for the major, though the College recognizes that the eventual Senior Project may differ from that described in the proposal as the student’s understanding of the major field develops.
 The program must show a progression to higher-level courses and include significant work at the 300- and 400-level.
 A self-designed major may not count more than 4 credits of internship or independent study, or more than 16 credits of transfer credit (e.g. from a study abroad program) towards the 50 credit requirement.

 The complete proposal will be evaluated by the Curriculum Committee, which will ultimately grant or deny permission based on the quality of the proposal and the academic viability of the plan of study.
 Any subsequent changes to the program must be approved by the Curriculum Committee.